shornabho/true-beacon-backend-api/README.md

 ### Create a `.env` File :lock:

 The project should have a `.env` file to store the environment secrets.
-You may a create a file named `.env` (no extensions) directly in your project root folder either from the GUI File Explorer (Windows) or from your CLI (Mac/Linux) with `touch .env`.
+You may create a file named `.env` (no extensions) directly in your project root folder either from the GUI File Explorer (Windows) or from your CLI (Mac/Linux) with `touch .env`.

 Paste the contents of the `.env` file as shared securely directly into the file and save it.